8 Mar 2022

-“We stayed in a Deluxe Family Tent and if I had enough room to take the bed we slept on home in my luggage I would’ve - it was like sleeping on a cloud!
+“We stayed in a Deluxe Family Tent and if I had enough room in my luggage to take the bed home I would’ve - it was like sleeping on a cloud!
 We even asked the Discovery staff where the bed was from so that we can buy it for ourselves once we finish our van tour.

 “The tent we stayed in was super clean and had way more amenities than we expected.
 There was a sink, a modern ensuite bathroom with a walk-in shower (omg) and a huge king-size bed!
 Being able to sleep with the tent open and the fly net zipped made us feel that much more at one with nature.”